slackpad/hashtagtodo/README.md

 Getting Started
 ---------------

 This is designed to run in Google App Engine.
 You'll need to set up an account there in order to run in production.
-Note that the Google Calendar push notifications require you to enable SSL.
+Note that the Google Calendar push notifications require you to enable TLS.

 The only step required before running in development or production is to edit the [`todo/config.py`](https://github.com/slackpad/hashtagtodo-open/blob/master/todo/config.py) file and supply the required values there.
 It's recommended that you don't check this file in with real values, since it contains sensitive information.
 Once that's filled in, run a development server to test your changes.